-Coordinating Commission for Postsecondary Education and enrollment records from the Nebraska Department of Education and the National Student Clearinghouse, April 7, 2009, April 20, 2010, and April 28, 2011.
-Excel workbook, 2008-2010 ACE\Public\US\ HS Clig Cont Rates for PR.xls.
-The charts in Figure 1.5.15 on the previous page show that the college-going rates for the male and female ACE scholarship recipients were each significantly higher than the comparable college-going rates for other low-income graduates in 2009-2010 and only slightly lower than the college continuation rates for the non-low-income graduates of Nebraska's public high schools.
-These comparisons provide strong evidence that the ACE scholarship program has enabled male and female low-income students to continue on to college at rates that are close to the college-going rates of their non-low-income classmates.
+Data Source: Records for the Nebraska ACE Scholarship Program maintained by Nebraska's Coordinating Commission for Postsecondary Education and enrollment records from the Nebraska Department of Education and the National Student Clearinghouse, April 7, 2009, April 20, 2010, April 28, 2011, and April 24, 2012.

+- As also shown in Part C of Figure 1.5.16 on the previous page, the college-going rates for female graduates from non-low-income households were 6.4 to 8.0 percentage points higher than the college continuation rate for non-low-income males for the classes of 2007-2008 through 2010-2011.
+Of the non-low-income graduates from the class of 2010-2011, 81.4% of the females continued to college, compared to 73.4% of the males. - Together, Part A and Part B of Figure 1.5.16 show that the college-going rates for the male and female ACE scholarship recipients from 2007-2008 to 2010-2011 were each significantly higher than the comparable college-going rates for male and female graduates from other low-income households. - Similarly, Part A and Part C of Figure 1.5.16 show that male and female ACE scholarship recipients have had higher college-going rates than their male and female classmates from non-low-income households, with the exception of the ACE scholarship recipients in 2009-2010.
+In the case of the 2009-2010 graduates, the college continuation rates for male and female recipients of ACE scholarships were 1.6 percentage points lower than the comparable college-going rates for male and female graduates from non-low-income households. - These comparisons provide strong evidence that the ACE scholarship program has enabled male and female low-income students to continue on to college at rates that are higher than, or close to, the college-going rates of their non-low-income classmates.
 However, the consistent gap between the college-going rates of male and female graduates, regardless of scholarship availability or household income, suggests that there are other factors that need to be identified and addressed to increase the college-going rates of the young men who graduate from Nebraska's public high schools.

-See Tables A8.4b, A8.4c, A8.5b, A8.5c, A8.6b, and A8.6.c in Appendix 8 for supporting data.
+See Parts 2 and 3 of Tables A8.4a, A8.4b, A8.4c, and A8.4d in Appendix 8 for supporting data.

-The New ACE Plus Scholarship Program
+The ACE Plus Scholarship Program

-The ACE Plus Scholarship program was initiated in 2011-2012 to provide assistance to first- and second-year college students who were ACE scholarship recipients prior to graduating from high school.
-Recipients must have taken at least one college course while in high school that was funded by the Access College Early (ACE) scholarship program.
-To receive an ACE Plus scholarship, the student must be enrolled full time in college for a full academic year.
-In addition, they must have earned at least a 2.0 GPA in ACE courses while in high school and maintain at least a 2.0 GPA during their first year of college.
+The ACE Plus scholarship program was initiated by the Commission in 2011-2012 to provide assistance to first- and second-year college students who were ACE scholarship recipients prior to graduating from high school.
+A student does not have to receive an ACE Plus scholarship for their first year of college in order to qualify for a scholarship for their second year in college.
+However, to qualify for an ACE Plus scholarship, a student must have taken at least one college course while in high school that was funded by the Access College Early (ACE) scholarship program and be enrolled full time in college for a full academic year.
+In addition, they must have earned at least a 2.0 GPA in ACE courses while in high school and maintain at least a 2.0 GPA during their first year of college in order to qualify for a second-year scholarship.